-[NOTE TO PROPONENT: If you foresee a Conflict of Interest of Unfair Advantage, complete section 7 below.
-Any proponent who does not complete Section 7 is deemed to declare that (1) it had no Unfair Advantage in preparing and submitting its proposal; and (2) there is no foreseeable Conflict of Interest in performing the contractual obligations contemplated in the RFP.]
+[NOTE TO PROPONENT: If you foresee a Conflict of Interest of Unfair Advantage, complete section 6 below.
+Any proponent who does not complete Section 6 is deemed to declare that (1) it had no Unfair Advantage in preparing and submitting its proposal; and (2) there is no foreseeable Conflict of Interest in performing the contractual obligations contemplated in the RFP.]

-Proponent is to complete this section and submit with proposal.
+Proponent is to complete this section and submit with proposal